katrinaallen586/notes/README.md

 # 2024-02-17
 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote reminds us that focusing on optimizing code before it's necessary can lead to complex, hard-to-maintain code and divert attention from more critical design and functionality issues.
 It emphasizes the importance of writing clean, readable, and working code first, and only optimize when profiling identifies a genuine bottleneck.
 Always consider the trade-offs between performance and maintainability.

+# 2024-02-18
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance robustness and evolvability in the long run."

+In other words, as a programmer, don't waste time trying to optimize sections of code that may not significantly impact performance without data to support your assumptions.
+Always prioritize understanding and functionality over micro-optimizations early on in development.